kubernetes/examples/mysql-wordpress-pd/README.md

 {% capture overview %}
 This tutorial shows you how to deploy a WordPress site and a MySQL database using Minikube.
 Both applications use PersistentVolumes and PersistentVolumeClaims to store data.

-A [PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) (PV) is a set amount of storage in a cluster, and a [PeristantVolume Claim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims) (PVC) is an set ammout of storage in a PV.
+A [PersistentVolume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) (PV) is a set amount of storage in a cluster, and a [PeristantVolume Claim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#persistentvolumeclaims) (PVC) is an set amout of storage in a PV.
 PVs and PVCs are independent from Pod lifecycles and preserve data through restarting, rescheduling, and even deleting Pods.

 **Wanring:** This tutorial uses Minikube to run a local, single-node Kubernetes cluster.
 Do not make this your permanent WordPress Deployment.
 {: .warning}